marklogic/marklogic-docker/README.md

 $ docker stop container_id
 ```
 3. To upgrade MarkLogic, create a new container with the latest Docker image while using the same volume mounted to the container that was running the older release.
 To prevent conflicts, you should either remove the old container or assign a distinct name to the new container.
 The following commands use a unique name for the new container with the existing volume.

+Note: Do not set MARKLOGIC_INIT to true when upgrading the container as it may cause issues with startup scripts.
 ```
 $ docker run -d -it -p 8000:8000 -p 8001:8001 -p 8002:8002 \
      --name MarkLogic_cont_2 \